Legionnaires' Disease Compensation Claims

 Legionnaires’ Disease Compensation Claims

 Legionnaires’ disease is a form of pneumonia caused by exposure to Legionella bacteria.
 Whilst uncommon, it can be serious, leading to long-term health problems and even death.
-It is possible to be exposed to the bacteria whilst travelling abroad or in the UK and if you believe you have contracted Legionnaires’ disease as a result of contaminated water during travel, you are entitled to make a claim for compensation.
+It is possible to be exposed to the bacteria while travelling abroad or in the UK, and if you believe you have contracted Legionnaires’ disease as a result of contaminated water during travel, you are entitled to make a claim for compensation.

 To speak to a solicitor about making a Legionnaires' disease compensation claim, call us today on 0345 872 6666, or complete our online enquiry form and a member of the claims team will be in touch at a time convenient for you.